-I am a freelance journalist who got interested in writing about sports as a boy in North Carolina sharing the sports section of The Greensboro Daily News every morning with my father.
+I am a freelance journalist—I write about golf in my newsletter, The Albatross, on Substack—who got interested in writing about sports as a boy in North Carolina sharing the sports section of The Greensboro Daily News every morning with my father.
 I wrote for school papers, as early as the ninth grade, and in college at Chapel Hill, working my way up to be sports editor of The Daily Tar Heel, where Charles Kuralt, Curry Kirkpatrick and Peter Gammons, among others, had pitched their early innings.

 Follow me on Twitter: @BillFields1